jeffThompson/CreativeProgramming2/Week00_RampUp/README.md

 ***

 ### SVG EXPORT
 Exporting images with `p5.js` is super easy, but raster formats are limited by their resolution.
 Vector formats, like `PDF` or `SVG`, allow for your work to be scaled up and down without any loss of quality!

-For this assignment, you'll be exporting your work in the Scaleable Vector Graphics (SVG) format.
+For this assignment, you'll be exporting your work in the [Scalable Vector Graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (`SVG`) format.
 In order to do so, however, you'll need to add a code library to your project.

 We'll use Zeno Zeng's wonderful [`p5.js-svg`](https://github.com/zenozeng/p5.js-svg) library for this.
 There is a simple example for setting this up in Zeng's Github repository, but I've set up a template for you here: https://editor.p5js.org/jeffThompson/sketches/KAPLMADjd